OpenFn/blog/_posts/2020-06-24-three-questions-to-ask.md

 cost-benefit of investing in automation and integration solutions, we at Open Function Group typically ask 3 key questions:

 ### 1. Security — Will automation limit the exposure of sensitive data?

-Can the exposure of sensitive data be limited by integrating with secure API endpoints (rather than relying on human beings to interact with those data, for example)?
-Or by automating a data cleaning process?
+<p>Can the exposure of sensitive data be limited by integrating with secure API
+endpoints (rather than relying on human beings to interact with those data, for example)?
+Or by automating a data cleaning process? </p>

 ### 2. Accuracy — Will automation increase data accuracy and reduce data entry errors?

-Can the process take place more reliably by limiting the opportunity for human error (in automating data manipulation or simple algorithmic work, for example)?
+_Can the process take place more reliably by limiting the opportunity for human error (in automating data manipulation or simple algorithmic work, for example)?_

 ### 3. Speed — Will automation increase the speed of impact?